|

 The Ontario Legislative Building anchors a large public space with numerous monuments, statutes and trees.
 In front of the building sits a pair of Russian cannons, gifted by Queen Victoria in 1859 after being captured during the Crimean War.
 West of the building entrance resides a statue of Sir Oliver Mowat, and on the east side the Queen Victoria statue serenely surveys the park, with a statue of John Sandfield Macdonald behind her.
 On the west side of the the building are rose gardens and plaques honouring Queen Elizabeth's Silver and Golden Jubilee, along with a plaque commemorating the 1939 Royal Tour.
 The east side of the building houses the Post One survey monument and statue of John Graves Simcoe.
 The centre of the park is occupied by a statue of George Brown, Sir James Pliny Whitney and Sir John A. Macdonald.
 It is also home to the Ontario Veteran's Memorial, the Northwest Rebellion Monument, various plaques and two gardens containing trilliums and Ontario native species plants.

-The Legislative Assembly of Ontario offers a variety of tours and webinars for the building and grounds.
-Interior tours are temporarily suspended.
-Outdoor tours are conducted, weather permitting.
-Virtual tours and webinars are typically scheduled on business days.
+The Legislative Assembly of Ontario offers a variety of interior and exterior tours for the building and grounds.
 For more details click Tour Information.

 Whitney Plaza, 23 Queen's Park Crescent East